mohangundappa/GettingandCleaningDataProject/CodeBook.md

 names(extractedData)
 ```

-#### Tidy data set with the average of each variable for each activity and each subject
+#### Create Tidy data set with the average of each variable for activity and subject

 `aggregate`, `mean`  and `order` are used to create tidy data set with average of each variable for each activity and each subject.